discus-sions/TownOfHost-TheOtherRoles/README.md

 Team : Crewmates<br>
 Basis : Crewmate<br>

-After finishing all the task, The lighters have their vision expanded and ignore lights out.<br>
+After finishing all the taskw, the Lighters have their vision expanded and ignore lights out.<br>

 #### Game Options